Red Ghost (character)

-Ivan Kragoff is a character appearing in American comic books published by Marvel Comics.
+The Red Ghost (Ivan Kragoff) is a character appearing in American comic books published by Marvel Comics.
 Created by writer Stan Lee and artist Jack Kirby, the character first appeared in Fantastic Four #13 (April 1963).
-Kragoff is a Soviet scientist and supervillain known under the codename Red Ghost.
+Kragoff is a Soviet scientist and supervillain who deliberately recreated the accident that created the Fantastic Four to give himself superpowers.
 He first served as an antagonist to the Fantastic Four before later confronting other superheroes, including the Avengers.
-He is also the leader of the Super-Apes—Mikhlo (Михло), Igor (Игорь), and Peotr (Пётр).
+He is also the leader of the Super-Apes—Mikhlo (Михло), Igor (Игорь), and Peotr (Пётр)—who were empowered alongside him.

 Development

 Concept and creation

 Ivan Kragoff is a Cold War–era villain depicted as a Soviet scientist determined to surpass the Americans and reach the Moon before them during the Space Race.
 Seeking to replicate the Fantastic Four's exposure to cosmic rays, Kragoff launched himself into space with three trained apes—Mikhlo, Igor, and Peotr—who also underwent mutation and became his Super-Apes.
 The experiment granted Kragoff the ability to become intangible, while his apes gained abilities such as super strength and shapeshifting.
 The character reflects the period's fascination with space exploration and scientific experimentation, though his Cold War–inspired origins became less prominent in later decades.